Josh1951/mld-github-widget/README.md

 ### Serve the application

 In the root directory run the command below to start the server.
-Open link displayed in terminal in your chosen web browser, alternatively manually
+Open link displayed in terminal in your chosen web browser.
 ```
 npm run serve
 ```